Flooring

 How To Install Underlayment

-If you wish to process with getting an underlayment for your vinyl floors, then there are a few key points to keep in mind.
+If you wish to get an underlayment for your vinyl floors, remember a few key points.
 Installation should not be an issue and is relatively easy to do.
 You typically do not need to attach the underlayment to the floor, but in specific areas, such as frequently used doorways and rooms with a lot of natural sunlight, it would be a good idea to use adhesive in those sectors.

 Here is a quick and easy guide for installation:

 1. Make sure the subfloors are cleaned thoroughly.
 Get rid of all dirt, dust, and any other debris the floors may have.
 Make sure the surface is washed and thoroughly dried.
-If your subflooring is plywood, do not mop, but instead, use a vacuum with a high-suction power.
+If your subflooring is plywood, do not mop; instead, use a vacuum with high suction power.

 2. Place the material in the opposite direction of the flooring.